jkraemer/mail-gpg/README.md

 ## Todo

-* Signing of unencrypted mails
 * Decryption and signature verification for received mails
-* on the fly import of recipients' keys from public key servers based on email address or key id
 * handle encryption errors due to missing keys - maybe return a list of failed recipients
 * add some setup code to help initialize a basic keychain directory with